iamRooney/iamRooney/README.md

 <p>

-Hey, <b>I'm YOUR NAME!</b> I'm a UI/UX student focused on designing clean, intuitive, and user-centered digital experiences.
+Hey, <b>I'm Rooney!</b> I'm a UI/UX student focused on designing clean, intuitive, and user-centered digital experiences.
 I enjoy turning complex ideas into simple interfaces and building systems that feel natural to use.

 I spend my time working with tools like Figma and exploring interaction design, usability, and modern UI patterns.
 I’m particularly interested in minimal interfaces, design systems, and improving user flows.